Median age of Connecticut reaches 40

 “As our older population grows and experiences unprecedented longevity, it will impact nearly every facet of society and state government is no exception,” said Julia Evans Starr, executive director of the Connecticut Commission on Aging, the news source reports.
 “State Medicaid budgets and other safety net programs are strained at a time when the recession challenges the reliance on pensions and home equity.”

 Preparing a home for the golden years can seem like a difficult process.
-Older adults may want to consider starting with the installation of a personal emergency response system, because this device allows users to instantly send a medical alert.
+Older adults may want to consider starting with the installation of medical alert systems, because these devices allow users to instantly send a medical alert.